dataBaseError/metric_fd/README.md

         sudo apt-get install libpq-dev
         bundle install

+6. Mass load in the `clean_flight` dataset:

+        bash import_all /path/to/directory/containing/clean_flight/

-6. Load in the values using the script.
+7. Alteratively, load in the values of a single file using the script.

         ruby inserter.rb /path/to/clean_flight/db.txt > log.txt

+## Execute Runner

+1. Set the the database and delta you wish to use

+2. Run the script

+        bash runner